Aditya-Kushwahaa/Aditya-Kushwahaa/README.md

 # Hey, I'm Aditya Kushwaha.👋
-### I build robots, drones, and occasionally things that shouldn't work but somehow do.
+### I build robots, drones and occasionally things that shouldn't work but somehow do.

 🎓 B.Tech CSE (AI & ML) @ GL Bajaj Institute of Technology and Management